harlott/nuclearest-js/README.md

 #### Headers

 This is a simple centralized system to handle the request HTTP headers.
-Provide few basic methods for oauth authentication It does apply CXA (clientData, xhrOptionsData, authData) pattern: a web application can provide 3 types of parameters:
+Provide few basic methods for oauth authentication

+To handle headers parameters, you can apply CXA (clientData, xhrOptionsData, authData) pattern:

+a web application can provide 3 types of parameters:

   - clientData: handle some configurations like 'applicationId', or some default values for some properties like '{lang: 'EN'}'
   - xhrOptionsData: handle timeout value, cors options...